SlugSecurity/site/_posts/2022-11-07-CyberForce.md

 - Team #126 - "*Cyber Slugs*"

 ### This Year's Challenge
-This year's competition scenario was divided into two parts: an attack-defense scenario and a [Capture The Flag portion](/faqs#what-is-a-ctf-competition).
-The attack-and-defend portion of the competition centered around a simulated cyberattack on a solar-powered electric vehicle manufacturing plant.
-The fictional electric vehicle manufacturer, "Vita Vehiculum", had recently acquired a solar and energy storage company called "Sole-Zon-Solis" and found themselves in an escalating conflict with a rival firm.
-As the security team, participants were tasked with evaluating the current infrastructure, the new acquisition, and the existing threat landscape to protect the company's assets.
+The competition had two parts: attack and defend and [Capture The Flag](/faqs#what-is-a-ctf-competition).
+The attack and defend portion focused on a simulated cyberattack on a solar-powered electric vehicle manufacturing plant owned by "Vita Vehiculum".
+They recently acquired a solar and energy storage company called "Sole-Zon-Solis" and conflicted with a rival firm.
+Participants were responsible for evaluating the infrastructure, new acquisition, and threat landscape to safeguard the company's assets.

-A vital part of this process involved creating documentation tailored for the company's executives, along with an actionable plan for the security team to implement.
-Participants were then required to evaluate the current infrastructure using various network scans and vulnerability assessments while maintaining access to critical services and devices.
+As part of the process, it was essential to create customized documentation for the company's executives, along with a realistic plan for the security team to implement.
+Participants had to assess the current infrastructure using different network scans and vulnerability assessments while ensuring access to critical services and devices.
 This dynamic and engaging challenge provided students with the opportunity to demonstrate their skills and knowledge in a realistic, hands-on blue team scenario.

 <div style="text-align: center">
 	<img